 We all truly looked forward to dinnertime with soups and appetisers, delicious main courses, and a good selection of sublime desserts made an already near-perfect dive day at Lembeh even better.

 Vegetarians will be satiated with at least 7 different vegetarian main courses that appear on their menu.
 This is even before considering that you can order anything you want and the chef will willingly oblige.
 It was fantastic to arrive back at the cottages after a full day of diving to find fresh fruit juice, popcorn and even pizza laid out for our pre-dinner snack.
 The pizza of course was my suggestion! :)

 I truly had a great time and couldn't have asked for anything more from my vacation experience at Lembeh Cottages.
 The concept makes sense in a place like Lembeh where there is not much else to do besides scuba … and the diving itself surpassed my expectations.
 My days were stress-free transitions from one treat to the next.

-It certainly makes a refreshing change from liveaboard holidays for the hard-core diver.
+It certainly makes a refreshing change from liveaboard safaris for the hard-core diver.
 I would strongly recommend Lembeh Cottages for singles or groups who are looking for something a little different from the normal resort experience.
 The combination of the floating base making the dive day effortless, with the ease and freedom of being in a cottage at night, proved to be a real winner.

 Written by Ricardo Rossi, July 2010